Things to do

 Distance: 28km return from park entrance

-Details: this road travels through open eucalyptus woodland, acacia scrub and heath and is surrounded by the rugged hills that form part of the Torrens Creek catchment.
+Details: Travel through open eucalyptus woodland, acacia scrub and heath surrounded by the rugged hills that form part of the Torrens Creek catchment on the drive out to Poison Valley.
 The valley takes its name from the heart-leaf poison bush Gastrolboum grandiflora that is common in the area.
 This plant contains the poison mono sodium fluroacetate, more commonly known as 1080.
 The road ends above the banks of Torrens Creek, the most northerly stream running into Lake Eyre.

 Picnic and day-use areas